openlab-at-city-tech/openlab/wp-content/plugins/easy-table-of-contents/README.txt

 * Bug: Fatal error while activating pro version #644
 * Bug: Conflict issue with the Smooth Scroll Offset option #646
 * Bug: Critical Error with READ TIME Option when Set to "0"(Zero) #648

-= 2.0.58 15/11/2023 =
-* New: Generate schema/SiteNavigationElement for Table of contents #592
-* New: An option to show estimated time to read the full article #594
-* New: An option of TOC not crawl the paragraphs in blockquotes #601
-* New: Add the View More feature compatibility with the Shortcode #628
-* Bug: Widget Auto-Highlight Issue After Update 2.0.56.1 #610
-* Bug: Conflict with the plugin Perfmatters's option "Enable FastClick" #612
-* Bug: Add compatibility with the theme Oliver Lohse #615
-* Bug: Sticky TOC is showing on Blog pages #617
-* Bug: Toc not showing if AMP Page Builder is used #619
-* Bug: Smooth Scroll offset issue after latest update #620
-* Bug: JSON error when we try to added the ETOC in page/post section #621
-* Bug: The WP Bakery image gallery is getting braked on first reload #627
-* Bug: Issue showing on the page speed tool as Lists do not contain only <li> elements and script-supporting elements #630

-= 2.0.57.1 27/10/2023 =
-* Bug: Incomplete CSS Classes in Version 2.0.57 Causing Style Issues #614

-= 2.0.57 25/10/2023 =
-* New: A feature to show only limited number of headings and rest should be as "View More" #474
-* Bug: The Footnotes are being repeated if the plugin is activated #597
-* Bug: A warning is showing while using the TOC #606
-* Bug: Jump anchors with apostrophe headings not working if theme Bamboo by Mediavine is active #607
-* Bug: Conflict issue with Molongui Authorship plugin in 2.0.56 version #608
-* Bug: Widget Auto-Highlight Issue After Update 2.0.56.1 #610

-= 2.0.56.1 09/10/2023 =
-* Bug: Toggle is not working with the pure CSS loading method. #604
-* Bug: Border colour is not changing in TOC #603
-* Bug: jQuery issue showing in console #605

 Full changelog available at [changelog.txt](https://plugins.svn.wordpress.org/easy-table-of-contents/trunk/changelog.txt)